 Corporate Membership Exemptions

-CM TERMS: Businesses can have multiple members in numerous chapters.
-The Initial member is still expected to apply, submit to the vetting process, and pay full membership dues and one-time application fee.
-Up to 3 other employees can be seeded into other Chapters, following all before-mentioned processes.
-However, those new members will not be charged the Registration Fee.
+CM TERMS: To further clarify, One business can have up to three (3) members in different chapters.
+Counting the initial business member, the other two (2) new members will not be charged the Registration Fee.
 If a Corporation is sold, membership is terminated.
 Membership is not transferrable to new owners.
 New owners may apply for a new CM and pay all associated new member fees.

 Attendance is an important part of membership

-members clearly communicate the reasons beforehand when possible.
-Members are asked to attempt to have a substitute from their company or another business represent them.
-If this behavior continues to occur; members will be approached by Chapter officers asked/encouraged to follow attendance guidelines for a 60-day Probation period.
-If a member cannot commit to the minimum attendance policy that that time, PNAnw will attempt to offer another chapter location/time if applicable.
+While we do not have a strict enforcement policy regarding attendance, it should be clearly stated that members are expected to attend meetings on a weekly basis.
+Members are allowed one (1) excused absence per month.
+If a second absence is required, the Member must provide a substitute from their company or another business represent them when possible so it will not count as an absence.
+If consistent absences repeat, a Member will be approached by Chapter officers and encouraged to follow attendance guidelines.
+A 60-day Probation period will be put into place, and if a member cannot re-commit to the minimum attendance policy that that time, PNAnw will attempt to offer suggestions.
+This may include a potential Transfer to another chapter location/time if applicable.
+Only if there are no other options, will PNAnw and the Member part ways.
 There are no refunds for memberships after 60 days, so members are responsible for their attendance and commitments to a chapter.

-If a member requests a “leave of absence”; they are required to request this from the current serving officer body of a chapter.
-On a case-by-case basis, PNAnw is often able to reserve the category for a determined time period so members can attend to their needs outside of the chapter, knowing that their membership isn’t in jeopardy.
-If it becomes clear after a maximum of 60 days that a member will not return after their decided return-date, and can’t be reached for clarification, the member’s business category will be opened for new membership.
+If a Member requests a “leave of absence”; they are required to request this from the current serving officer body of a chapter.
+On a case-by-case basis, PNAnw is often able to reserve the category for up to 60 days so Members can attend to their needs outside of the chapter.
+Durin this time, their membership will be locked in.
+If it becomes clear after a maximum of 60 days that a member will not return, and proves unreachable; the member’s business category will be opened for new membership.

 Membership Conduct